EdsonAmaya7/JS_proyects/README.md

 ### Simulate Email Sending App
 - Validate the form fields
 - When  submitting the form an spinner should be displayed

+### Car Insurance Online Quotation
+- 3 Different Car Models, each will return different prices
+- Each year the cost of the insurance should decrease #%
+- Basic and complete coverage will have different prices
+- Must be developed with Prototypes and then migrate to Classes